New Economic System: Background

+Following the end of World War II, the SED established a moderate economic policy, but according to historian Paul Sanderson there was an abrupt turning point in September 1948, when the SED went from a "mass political party" to a Marxist-Leninist party, which implemented "a drastic change in the socio-economic policy of the SED."

 Ulbricht embarked on the reform course not because he had suddenly become a reformer, but because he was desperately looking for a way to stabilize his regime.
 The old Stalinist Walter Ulbricht was not a natural reformer, after all, he himself had created the five-year plan system.
-Neither the first two five-year plans, nor the forced collectivization of 1960 had delivered the planned results.
-The first five-year plan was changed in spring of 1953 as the New Course was introduced and altered after the suppression of 17 June uprising in East Germany.
-Due to the growing problems, the second five-year plan was transformed into the seven-year plan (1958–1965), which was more or less abandoned in 1961 and from then on planning was influenced by the NES and ESS.
+Neither the first two five-year plans, nor the forced collectivization of 1960 had delivered the expected results.
+The first five-year plan was changed in spring-summer 1953 when the New Course was introduced and altered after the suppression of 17 June uprising in East Germany.
+Due to increasing problems, the second five-year plan was transformed into the seven-year plan (1958–1965), which was more or less abandoned in 1961 and from then on planning was influenced by the NES and ESS.

 The growing problems in the economy (food and other shortages) were creating political problems, like the mass exodus to the West.
 These were partially solved by erecting the Berlin Wall.

-Reasons for introducing NES
+Reasons for introducing the NES

 During 1962 Ulbricht created a few working groups whose task was to create proposals for the NES.
-Besides Ulbricht, the main architects of NES were Günter Mittag, Erich Apel, Herbert Wolf and Wolfgang Berger.
+Besides Ulbricht, the main architects of NES were Günter Mittag, Erich Apel, Herbert Wolf [de] and Wolfgang Berger.

 There were a few reasons behind NES: